Privacy Policy

 - give us feedback or contact us.

 - Automated technologies or interactions.
 As you interact with our Websites, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
-We collect this personal data by using cookies, server logs and other similar technologies, including through Site24x7 RUM beacon script where a cookie is stored on your desktop.
+We collect this personal data by using cookies, server logs and other similar technologies.
 We may also receive Technical Data about you if you visit other websites employing our cookies.
 Please see our cookie policy on one of our Websites for further details.
 You can opt out of optional cookies at any time.

 - Third parties or publicly available sources.
 We will receive personal data about you from various third parties as set out below:

-- Technical Data is collected from analytics providers such as Google (including Google Ads and Google Analytics 4) based outside the UK and through the use of Site 24x7 RUM beacon script (hosted by Site 24x7 which is also based outside of the UK);
+- Technical Data is collected from analytics providers such as Google (including Google Ads and Google Analytics 4) based outside the UK;

 - Identity and Contact Data may be collected from your company if your company is a supplier to us;